Author: John F. Kerry

 Senator John Kerry speaks about global climate change, its implications for global security, and the diplomatic opportunities it presents.

-Listen to Senator John Kerry (D-MA) discuss climate change as a U.S. national security threat and the opportunity for the United States to...
+Watch Senator John Kerry (D-MA) discuss climate change as a U.S. national security threat and the opportunity for the United States to pursue...

 Kerry Offers Post-Kyoto Global Climate Change Approach